-GE opportunities also exist outside the SOJC and are listed on the Graduate School website.
+GE opportunities also exist outside the SOJC and are listed on the Division of Graduate Studies website.
 Students who have a GE award for two consecutive academic years are eligible for a summer tuition waiver for the summer session that falls between those years (known as a "Summer Sandwich").
-Forms are available online from the Graduate School website.
+Forms are available online from the Division of Graduate Studies website.